guscarniel/GameProgramming_Lessons/README.md

-# Programming 1 - 2023 - Exercises
+# Game Programming 1 - 2023 - Exercises
-This repository constains the exercises from the Game Programming 1 class developed in Unity.
+This repository holds all the exercises from Game Programming 1 class developed in Unity.